SmartBear/readyapi4j/CONCEPTS.md

 ## Creating recipes with code

-Creating elaborate recipes in JSON with many teststeps, assertions, transfers, etc.. can be tedious - which is why assert4j includes [java](modules/core), [groovy](modules/groovy-dsl) and [cucumber](modules/cucumber) libraries to make recipe creation and execution more accessible.
+Creating elaborate recipes in JSON with many teststeps, assertions, transfers, etc can be tedious - which is why assert4j includes [java](modules/core), [groovy](modules/groovy-dsl) and [cucumber](modules/cucumber) libraries to make recipe creation and execution more accessible.